unravellingtechnologies/kilt/docs/testing-strategy.md

 ### 2. Test Organization

-- One test per behavior
+- One test per behaviour
 - Group related tests with subtests
 - Use table-driven tests for multiple cases